 Are you a movie buff?
 Do you search out the quirky independent films wherever you can find them?
 Maybe you’re a closet Bollywood addict . . .If any of these is true, then the film studies minor is for you!

 Throughout the history of America, the movies have acted as a powerful social, political, and economic force.
 In the film studies minor, students have an opportunity to examine the cinema’s role in our culture and its development as both an art and a technology.

-The film studies minor is housed in the communication studies department, but it is interdisciplinary, drawing upon film studies and filmmaking courses as well as courses from other departments.
+The film studies minor is housed in the media and culture department, but it is interdisciplinary, drawing upon film studies and filmmaking courses as well as courses from other departments.

 In addition to regular courses in American Movies, World Cinema and Documentary History and Theory, other special topics courses are scheduled on a frequent basis.
-Outside of the communication studies department, courses are offered such as Faith and Film, Chinese Culture through Film, French Film, and Cinema and Masculinity.
+Outside of the media and culture department, courses are offered such as Faith and Film, Chinese Culture through Film, French Film, and Cinema and Masculinity.